James Murdoch: Family court case (2024)

-In September 2024, the whole Murdoch family is involved in a court case in Reno, Nevada, in which James, his sister Elisabeth and half-sister Prudence MacLeod are challenging their father's bid to amend the family trust to ensure that his eldest son, Lachlan, retains control of News Corp and Fox Corp, rather than benefiting all of his six children, as is specified in the "irrevocable" terms of the trust.
-According to The New York Times, Rupert wants his companies to remain politically conservative, and sees his other children as too politically liberal.
+In 2024, the Murdoch family was involved in a court case in Reno, Nevada, in which James, his sister Elisabeth, and half-sister Prudence MacLeod challenged their father's bid to amend the family trust to ensure that his eldest son, Lachlan, retains control of News Corp and Fox Corp, rather than benefiting all of his six children, as was specified in the "irrevocable" terms of the trust.
+According to The New York Times, Rupert wanted his companies to remain politically conservative, and sees his other children as too politically liberal.

 The irrevocable family trust was set up after Rupert and Anna Murdoch's divorce in 1999, to hold the family's 28.5% stake in News Corp.
 It relates only to the children born before then, giving them equal say in the fate of the business after Rupert's death.
-Chloe and Grace Murdoch, Rupert's children with third wife Wendi Deng, will have no say in the business, although will share the stock proceeds.
+Chloe and Grace Murdoch, Rupert's children with his third wife Wendi Deng, will have no say in the business, but will share the stock proceeds.
 The case follows Rupert's attempt to change the trust in 2023, and the Nevada probate commissioner's finding that he was allowed to amend the trust "if he is able to show he is acting in good faith and for the sole benefit of his heirs".
-Rupert Murdoch is arguing interference by the other siblings would cause a financial loss to Fox, and therefore "in their own best interests if they have their votes taken away from them".
-He argues that preserving the outlet's conservative editorial stance against interference by the more politically moderate siblings would better protect its commercial value.
+Rupert Murdoch argued interference by the other siblings would cause a financial loss to Fox, and it was therefore "in their own best interests if they have their votes taken away from them".
+He argued that preserving the outlet's conservative editorial stance against interference by the more politically moderate siblings would better protect its commercial value.

 The case led to James, as well as sisters Elisabeth and Prudence, becoming estranged from their father; none of the three attended his wedding to his fifth wife, Elena Zhukova, in June 2024.

-A $3.3 billion settlement was reached on September 8, 2025, granting Lachlan control of the News Corp. and Fox Corp. media empire, "until at least 2050", with James receiving one third of the proceeds.
+A $3.3 billion settlement was reached on September 8, 2025, granting Lachlan control of the News Corp. and Fox Corp. media empire, "until at least 2050", with the three other siblings each receiving one third of the proceeds.